JosieHong/SiamPolar/README.md

-# SiamPolar: Video Object Segmentation with Polar Representation
+# SiamPolar: Realtime Video Object Segmentation with Polar Representation

-This is an implement of Asymmetric SiamPolarMask on [mmdetection](https://github.com/open-mmlab/mmdetection).
+This is an implement of SiamPolar on [mmdetection](https://github.com/open-mmlab/mmdetection).

 ![siam_polarmask_pipeline](./imgs/siam_polarmask_pipeline.png)